A short video of the Crandall New Model working.

 ‘The Crandall We Never Knew’ – An illustrated article

-The Crandall New Model is one of the most beautiful typewriters ever made.
-It has a wonderful curved and ornate Victorian design that is lavishly decorated with hand painted roses, accented with mother-of-pearl.
+The Crandall New Model is among the most beautiful typewriters ever made.
+Its gracefully curved, ornate Victorian design is lavishly decorated with hand-painted roses and accented with mother-of-pearl.

-Its predecessor, the Crandall 1 of 1883, was the first typewriter to use a single type element (see image below) — well before IBM’s Selectric typewriter of 1961 with its spherical ‘Golf ball’ single type element.
-Like the Selectric, the Crandall’s cylindrical type element could easily be changed to type with a different font.
+The New Model Crandall, like its predecessor the Crandall 1 of 1883, also uses a single type element (see image below).
+The Crandall was the first typewriter to feature this innovation, appearing eighty years before IBM’s 1961 Selectric with its spherical “golf ball” type element.
+Like the Selectric, the Crandall’s cylindrical type element could be easily changed to type in a different font.

-The Crandall New Model has a similar overall design to the Crandall 1 of 1883 but no longer has proportional spacing.
-Also the central key for lowering the ribbon guide was gone and the mechanism for changing the ribbon direction took on a new design.
-The Crandall’s type element remained unchanged, being about the size and shape of ones finger (see illustration below).
+The Crandall New Model has a similar overall design to the Crandall 1 of 1883, but it no longer features proportional spacing.
+Additionally, the central key for lowering the ribbon guide was removed, and the mechanism for changing the ribbon direction was redesigned.
+The Crandall’s type element remained unchanged, about the size and shape of a finger.
 The type element rotates and rises up one or two positions before striking the platen, achieving 84 characters with only 28 keys.

 This typewriter originally sold for $50.00 and $75.00.